 While it’s free, the event is so popular that you’ll need to fill in a reservation form at least two months in advance, and places aren’t confirmed until a few days before the mass.

-Also, despite the title of the event, it starts around 9.30 pm.
+Also, despite the event’s title, it starts around 9.30 pm.

 3- Admire The Nativity Scenes